kostyaurysov/CityFlow/README.md

 ## What we learned

 - An extensive collaboration with the customer allowed us to better understand their needs and provide a better solution.
 We also got valuable insights into the data, easing the process of discovering relations
-- Distributed computing uses different algorithms for familiar tasks (it is not trivial to compute mean on a MapReduce job)
+- Distributed computing uses different algorithms for familiar tasks (some tasks are not trivial to implement in a MapReduce job)

 ## What's next for CityFlow